SuperNEMO-DBD/Falaise/documentation/development/DevelopingFalaise.md

   - Tagging
   - Use of Git

+We recommend you consult the [main online Subversion Guide](http://svnbook.red-bean.com) on these topics.

 Commit Feature Based Changes  {#developingfalaise_logicalcommits}
 ----------------------------
 Commits work best when they contain changes related to one *feature*, e.g.